Effective Date: June 23, 2020

 You may give us your Basic, Device, Usage, Technical, Profile, or Feedback and Marketing Data, by interacting with us, as when you:

 4.3 From third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources.
-That includes our third-party vendors for monitoring activity on our website, including user interaction and fraud prevention (Google and Conductor).
+That includes our third-party vendors for monitoring activity on our Site, including user interaction and fraud prevention (Google and Conductor).

 What are Cookies?

 Cookies and other online tracking technologies are small bits of data or code that are used to identify your devices when you use and interact with our websites and other services.
-They are often used for remembering your preferences, to identify you when you log into a site, or to give us the ability to recognize you when you interact with us or our website.
+They are often used for remembering your preferences, to identify you when you log into a site, or to give us the ability to recognize you when you interact with us or our Site.

 We can only place cookies for lawful reasons, and we do.
 For now, the only reasons we place them are